sessionstar/oopsla20-artifact/README.md

 ---
 #### <a name="benchmark-table-2"></a> 2.2 Run and verify the examples listed in Table 2 (Section 5.4).

-The purpose of these set of benchmarks is to show the expressivity of our toolchain.
-We have taken examples from the session type literature, and have added refinements to encode data dependencies in the protocols (as explained in Section 5.4).
+The purpose of this set of benchmarks is to show the expressivity of our toolchain.
+We take examples from the session type literature, and add refinements to encode data dependencies in the protocols (as explained in Section 5.4).

 To benchmark all examples at once:
 ```bash